TEOS-10/GSW-Haskell/README.md

 # GSW-Haskell
 Haskell interface to [Gibbs-SeaWater (GSW) Oceanographic Toolbox](https://www.teos-10.org/).
-Previous versions were interface to FORTRAN versions, but from version 2.0.0.0 this Haskell version uses the C version.
-The latest version at the time of writing is 3.05.
+Previous versions were interface to FORTRAN toolbox, but from version 2.0.0.0, this Haskell version uses the C toolbox.
+The latest version of the C toolbox at the time of writing is 3.05.
 If a different version is to be used, it might be necessary to tweak Oceanogr/GSWtools.chs.

 ## Install
 Download the C version of the GSW Toolbox from [here](https://www.teos-10.org/software.htm).
 Install in your favourite directory $(LIB).